opendocsg/slw-judgments-backfill/2012_SGCA_51/report.md

 26     Given the very limited specific offences for which s 364A allows witnesses in Singapore to testify via video link, as well as the safeguards prescribed by Parliament, we do not see how an argument can validly be made that there is still room for judicial discretion to allow witnesses to do so in relation to an offence which is not one of the specified offences and where the circumstances are not those specified in s 364A.
 It would amount to the judiciary usurping legislative function if this court extended the circumstances under which evidence by video link may be obtained in a criminal proceeding.

 27     Furthermore, it seemed to us that the norm was that witnesses must be physically present in court to give evidence, as a matter of both practice and law.
-This was acknowledged by the Court of Appeal in _Sonica Industries Ltd v Fu Yu Manufacturing Ltd_ [1999] 3 SLR(R) 119 (“ _Sonica_ ”) with respect to civil proceedings at [8]:
+This was acknowledged by the Court of Appeal in _Sonica Industries Ltd v Fu Yu Manufacturing Ltd_ <span class="citation">[1999] 3 SLR(R) 119</span> (“ _Sonica_ ”) with respect to civil proceedings at [8]:

  The general principle is that the evidence of a witness is to be given orally and in person in open court.
 This principle, subject to a number of exceptions, is found in O 38 r 1 of the Rules of Court which provides: